waylau/essential-netty-in-action/CORE FUNCTIONS/Byte-level Operations.md

 方法名称     | 描述
 -------- | ---
-writeBoolean(boolean)｜ Writes the Boolean value on the current writerIndex and increases the　writerIndex by 1. writeByte(int)　｜　Writes the byte value on the current writerIndex and increases the　writerIndex by 1. writeMedium(int)　｜　Writes the medium value on the current writerIndex and increases the　writerIndex by 3. writeInt(int)｜　Writes the int value on the current writerIndex and increases the　writerIndex by 4. writeLong(long)｜　Writes the long value on the current writerIndex and increases the　writerIndex by 8. writeShort(int)｜　Writes the short value on the current writerIndex and increases thewriterIndex by 2. writeBytes(int，...） ｜　Transfers the bytes on the current writerIndex from given resources.
+writeBoolean(boolean) |　Writes the Boolean value on the current writerIndex and increases the　writerIndex by 1. writeByte(int) |　Writes the byte value on the current writerIndex and increases the　writerIndex by 1. writeMedium(int) |　Writes the medium value on the current writerIndex and increases the　writerIndex by 3. writeInt(int) |　Writes the int value on the current writerIndex and increases the　writerIndex by 4. writeLong(long) |　Writes the long value on the current writerIndex and increases the　writerIndex by 8. writeShort(int) |　Writes the short value on the current writerIndex and increases thewriterIndex by 2. writeBytes(int，...） |　Transfers the bytes on the current writerIndex from given resources.

 Listing 5.13 read()/write() operations on the ByteBuf